Man dies in Edo hotel swimming pool – The Sun Nigeria

 Tony Osauzo, Benin

-A 25-year-old man identified as Sunday Patrick, has drowned while swimming in a hotel swimming pool in Benin.
+A man, identified as Sunday Patrick, 25, has drowned in a hotel swimming pool in Benin.

-It was learnt that Patrick went to swim at the hotel’s swimming pool and got drown before help could get to him.
+It was learnt that Patrick went to swim at the Mega Touch Hotel swimming pool and got drown before help got to him.

 He was reported to have been confirmed dead at the hospital where he was rushed to.

-The staff said it happened at about 6:30pm even as many of the staff were said to have run away to avoid being arrested.
+The staff said it happened at about 6:30pm even as many of the staff were said to have ran away to avoid being arrested.

-Confirming the incident, Edo State police spokesman, DSP Chidi Nwabuzor, said the mother of the deceased, Mrs. Rose Patrick, reported the incident at about at 7pm, adding that investigation into the death was ongoing.
+Edo police spokesman, DSP Chidi Nwabuzor, said the mother of the deceased, Rose Patrick, reported the incident at about at 7pm, adding that investigation into the death is ongoing.

 Leave a Reply